SymfonyCasts/lemon-squeezy/sfcasts/webhook-consumer.md

 this TODO.
 Our task here is to find the corresponding user to the `customer_id` we get from the webhook data, and *connect* them.

-We're in a different request here, and that means we can't access the current user directly from the `Security` service, so... how do we get the user?
+One thing to note is the consumer is triggered by a totally separate request - the webhook from LemonSqueezy.
+Not only that, but consumers are handled by Symfony Messenger.
+It's possible they'll be processed by a background worker.
+The point is, we have no access to the original user object like we do in the checkout controller.

+So... how do we get the user in the consumer?
 Lucky for us, LemonSqueezy's "Create a Checkout" API documentation explains how to add custom data when creating the checkout URL.
 This is *perfect* for passing our user ID, so let's get started!
 Head over to the `LemonSqueezyApi` in